-Introduction

-The Amy Sobel Foundation hopes to save lives by promoting awareness and supporting innovative research to prevent IBD-related cancer.
-This document provides more detail about the science behind our work by answering three questions:

-- 1 What is the relationship between IBD and cancer? - 2 Why is detecting cancer so difficult in IBD? - 3 How can we do better with a new approach?
+1010 Introduction The Amy Sobel Foundation hopes to save lives by promoting awareness and supporting innovative research to prevent IBD-related cancer.
+This document provides more detail about the science behind our work by answering three questions: - 1 What is the relationship between IBD and cancer? - 2 Why is detecting cancer so difficult in IBD? - 3 How can we do better with a new approach?

 IBD & CANCER

 IBD Basics

 DNA and Accelerated Aging

 Cancer Risk and Outcomes

 In inflammatory bowel disease, the immune system becomes dysregulated, causing inflammation and tissue damage.
 The main types of IBD are Crohn's and ulcerative colitis.

-IBD basics

-Crohn's Disease

-Crohn's disease can occur in any location from the mouth to the anus.
+IBD basics Crohn's Disease Crohn's disease can occur in any location from the mouth to the anus.
 Diseased tissue is often interspersed with normal tissue.

-Ulcerative Colitis

-Ulcerative colitis affects the colon and extends continuously.
+Ulcerative Colitis Ulcerative colitis affects the colon and extends continuously.
 For some patients it is limited to the rectum; for others it extends up the left side or across the entire colon.

 Fast Facts

->7 million patients worldwide 1.6 million U.S. patients Global incidence is on the rise
+>7 million patients worldwide

+1.6 million U.S. patients

+Global incidence is on the rise

 Living with IBD

-Stomach Pain Fever
+Stomach Pain Bleeding Diarrhea Urgency Fatigue Anemia Fever Chills Obstruction Perforation Infertility Cancer

-Bleeding Chills

-Diarrhea Obstruction

-Urgency Perforation

-Fatigue Infertility

-Anemia Cancer

 Tales from the crypt

 The colon is lined by millions of U-shaped glands, called crypts.
 Crypt cells secrete mucus and absorb water.
 They are the cells under attack by the immune system in IBD.
 They are also where colon cancer starts.

+$\sim$ 3 inches

+Crypts normally expand slowly (once every 27 years).
+In IBD colons they expand 60 times faster to repair damaged tissue.
+In a healthy colon, virtually all of the billions of crypt cells die every 2-5 days and are replaced.

+Openings

+Over a human life, these cells divide trillions of times.
+Each division is an opportunity for cancer to develop.4-6

+Crypt Bases

 Accelerated aging

 IBD increases cancer risk by accelerating the aging of the colon.
 This acceleration is directly related to inflammation: how long, how extensive, and how severe.7-10

 DNA damage is called mutation.
 Some mutations originate at conception, but many more accumulate naturally as we age.
 This is why older people have more cancer.
 In IBD, mutation accelerates in the colon.

-By the age of 40, a person with colitis may have a colon that is "biologically" older than a person without colitis at age 80

-IBD patients have 2- to 4times greater risk of cancer than healthy people 13-17

-1 in 8 IBD patients eventually develop colon cancer14-20

-The cancer risk grows over time and varies widely across patients based on multiple factors 20,21

-We have known about cancer risk in IBD for 100 years and began special screening programs 50 years ago22-24
+By the age of 40, a person with colitis may have a colon that is "biologically" older than a person without colitis at age 80 Cancer risk in IBD IBD patients have 2- to 4times greater risk of cancer than healthy people13-17 1 in 8 IBD patients eventually develop colon cancer14-20 The cancer risk grows over time and varies across patients based on multiple factors We have known about cancer risk in IBD for 100 years and began special screening programs 50 years ago22-24

-Cancer risk in IBD

-Colom camcer survival

-Early detection is critical for survival in colon cancer
+Colon cancer survival Early detection is critical for survival in colon cancer